ivre/ivre/doc/FAST-INSTALL-AND-FIRST-RUN.md

     $ runscans-agentdb --init
     This will remove any agent and/or scan in your database and files.
 Process ? [y/N] y
     $ sudo ipdata --download
-    $ ipdata --import-all
+    $ ipdata --import-all --dont-feed-ipdata-cols

-The two latest steps take a long time to run, nothing to worry about.
+The two latest steps may take a long time to run, nothing to worry about.

 # Run a first scan #